 There are no costs involved in the appeal for reversal (which is the first possible appeal that could be filed before the STA).
 Likewise, the economic-administrative procedure will also be free of economic charge.
-However, if the economic-administrative appeal is dismissed or considered inadmissible, and the Tax Administrative Court finds that the claimant/appellant displayed recklessness or bad faith, then he or she may theoretically be required to pay the costs of the procedure.
-We are, however, not yet aware of this possibility being used.
+However, if the economic-administrative appeal is dismissed or considered inadmissible, and the Tax Administrative Court finds that the claimant/appellant displayed recklessness or bad faith, then they may theoretically be required to pay the costs of the procedure.
+The authors are, however, not yet aware of this possibility being used.

 There are the legal costs arising from parties’ lawyers and representatives.
-At first or single instance, when the judicial Court is rising the judgment or deciding about the actions or incidents brought before him, shall impose the legal costs on the party whose claim has been dismissed, unless the Court finds serious doubts about the facts or the applicable law.
+At first or single instance, legal costs will be imposed on the party whose claim has been dismissed, unless the court finds serious doubts about the facts or the applicable law.

-Where the sentence recognised partially some claims, each party should pay its own legal costs, unless the judicial court, after giving due reasons, orders one of the parties to bear all of them because it has sustained its action or brought the action in bad faith or in a reckless manner. =
+Where the sentence recognised some claims but not others, each party should pay its own legal costs, unless the court, after giving due reasons, orders one of the parties to bear all of them because it has sustained its action or brought the action in bad faith or in a reckless manner.

 Legal costs should be paid as requested by the court regarding each instance decision.
 Refunds are entitled in case of reversal.
 No interest is granted on these refunds.

-In the event that the judicial court recognises the appellant/claimant (taxpayer) right and also grants it the refund of its legal costs, according to the rules mentioned in 9.2 Judicial Court Fees, it should order the STA to pay legal costs.
+In the event that the judicial court recognises the appellant/claimant's (taxpayer's) right and also grants it the refund of its legal costs, according to the rules mentioned in 10.2 Judicial Court Fees, it should order the STA to pay legal costs.
 Therefore, the STA will compensate the taxpayer in this respect.

 In addition, the STA will have to pay interest on the corresponding late payment since the taxpayer paid the tax debt now revoked by the judge.
 In the event that the debt was suspended, the STA must also pay the taxpayer the cost of the guarantees provided.

 No further indemnities may, in principle, be claimed.
-In exceptional cases, however, some damages arising from the tax assessments – and different from the tax debts – interest on them and legal costs could be claimed when they directly resulted from the Tax Authorities’ action.
+In exceptional cases, however, some damages arising from the tax assessments – and different from the tax debts – interest on them and legal costs could be claimed when they resulted directly from the STA's actions.

 See 6.1 Mechanisms for Tax-Related ADR in this Jurisdiction.